SeungKiLeeCS/BeforeThe17th/README.md

 # E-xtraction

+Basic Tumblr Image Scrapper in Python

 > "Because Tumblr is Missing and E"
 > Narcolle the Wise

-This is a Tumblr Image Scrapper.

 ## Motivation
 I wrote this program for fun after hearing about Tumblr's decision to make itself obsolete on the Dec 17th, 2018.